 Enquire - where children ask questions and try to find out additional information

-Evaluate - come to conclusion and make up their own mind about the concepts they have learned about.
+Evaluate - children come to conclusion and make up their own mind about the concepts they have learned about.